 Nevertheless, my sister Stella and I queued up on the turnstile steps from 10am the morning of the gig.
 Somehow we endured it for six hours, despite the Wembley wizards trying to scare us away with repeated plays of Jonathan King’s Una Paloma Blanca over the PA.
 We wanted lager, not schlager, fools!

-King would have an infamous run-in with Bowie around this time, with the Thin White Dame body-shaming the king of cheese with “You’re a fat shit” because he wrote something not entirely glowing about this very tour.
+King would have an infamous run-in with Bowie around this time, with the Thin White Dame, who’d renewed his on-off love affair with cocaine on the tour, body-shaming the king of cheese with “You’re a fat shit” because he wrote something not entirely glowing about this very tour.

 Many column inches and arachnoid dissection of the much maligned Pepsi-sponsored Glass Spider has taken place in the thirty years since its staging.
 Instead of all the wrong stuff, I’d like to concentrate on the good aspects of the show: